mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 Also note that it is important to use unique values in your CSV `id` (or configured equivalent) column, since if duplicate ID values exist in this database, Workbench can't know which corresponding node ID to use.
 In this case, Workbench will create the child node, but it won't assign a parent to it. `--check` will inform you if this happens, and your Workbench log will also document that there are duplicate IDs.

 !!! warning
-    By default, Workbench only checks the CSV ID to node ID map for parent IDs created in the same CSV as the children.
+    By default, Workbench only checks the CSV ID to node ID map for parent IDs created in the same session as the children.
 If you want to assign children to parents created in previous Workbench sessions, you need to set the `ignore_existing_parent_ids` configuration setting to `false`.

 ### Creating collections and members together